 Dan heard about wilderness therapy from two former Open Sky guides.
 He was drawn to the opportunity to relate to, listen to, learn from, and help direct people struggling with their own issues.
-He loves being able to show students with confidence that wherever they are at in their lives, it is a stepping stone.
-Through his own experience, he helps them to make the most of this opportunity they have.
+He loves being able to confidently show students that wherever they are at in their lives, it is a steppingstone, and helps them make the most of this opportunity.
 Dan also values connecting with both nature and people at the same time.
-He is constantly learning through working with the students and fellow guides, and through looking inward to see where he can improve as a better human.
+He is constantly learning through working with students, families, and fellow guides, as well as through looking inward to how he can become a better human himself.

 As a transition mentor, Dan supports students and families throughout the graduation process.
 His strengths are his openness, honesty, and ability to ask for help when he needs it.
-He is a good listener and is able to empathize with and support the people he works with.
-He loves bringing light-hearted energy when the moment is right.
+He is a good listener and able to empathize with and support the people he works with.
+He also loves bringing light-hearted energy when the moment is right.
 What Dan enjoys most about working at Open Sky is seeing families communicate in new ways and plant seeds for a hopeful future.

 During his time off, Dan loves to play basketball.
 He enjoys trying new things, such as climbing, hiking, swimming, and exploring new places.
-He also enjoys working with his hands.
-(He was a carpenter for 5 years!)
+He also enjoys working with his hands (he was a carpenter for five years!).
 When he's relaxing, he likes to read, listen to music, and write songs or poems.
-Dan loves to sing.
+Dan also loves to sing.
 He was in a band for a period of time and grew up performing in community theater.
 He even auditioned for American Idol!